-We updated our planning materiality assessment using the draft financial statements and have also reconsidered our risk assessment.
-Based on our materiality measure of gross expenditure on provision of services, we have updated our overall materiality assessment to £107k (Audit Planning Report - £111k.
-This results in updated performance materiality, at 75% of overall materiality, of £80.5k, and an updated threshold for reporting misstatements of £5.3k
+We updated our planning materiality figures using the draft financial statements.
+Based on our materiality measure of gross expenditure on provision of services, we have updated our overall materiality assessment to £104k.
+This results in updated performance materiality, at 75% of overall materiality, of £78k, and an updated threshold for reporting misstatements of £5k.